Flight-Free-UK/flight_free_uk_website/source/posts_travel/travel-the-uk-by-narrowboat.html.markdown

 ## Scotland

 #### 1﻿0.
-Forth & Clyde canal, and Union canal
+Forth & Clyde canal and Union canal

-A canal boat holiday in Scotland will start near Falkirk and [The Falkirk Wheel](https://www.scottishcanals.co.uk/visit/canals/visit-the-forth-clyde-canal/attractions/the-falkirk-wheel), the world’s only rotating boat lift and one of the UK’s most impressive pieces of canal infrastructure.
-From here you can travel to the historical cities of Edinburgh, along the Union canal, and Glasgow, along the Forth and Clyde canal.
+A canal boat holiday in Scotland will start near Falkirk and [the Falkirk Wheel](https://www.scottishcanals.co.uk/visit/canals/visit-the-forth-clyde-canal/attractions/the-falkirk-wheel), the world’s only rotating boat lift and one of the UK’s most impressive pieces of canal infrastructure.
+From here you can travel to the historical cities of Edinburgh along the Union canal, and Glasgow, along the Forth and Clyde canal.

-Slightly different to most other holiday canals in the UK as all the locks and bridges are managed by staff, so a great option if you would like to experience them but would rather avoid all that effort.
+I﻿t’s slightly different to most other holiday canals in the UK as all the locks and bridges are managed by staff and volunteers, so it’s a great option if you would like to experience them but would rather avoid all that effort.

-Top rated hire bases in this area: [Marine Cruises](https://marinecruises.co.uk/falkirk-marina.htm) (Camelon - 5 min taxi
+Top rated hire bases in this area:

+* [Marine Cruises](https://marinecruises.co.uk/falkirk-marina.htm) (23 min bus (no. 7 or 8) from Falkirk station, or 30 min walk / 8 min taxi from Camelon station)

 #### How much will it cost?